Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsAdvanced.rst

    :alt:  None
    :scale: 100%

-   Figure 5.
    Possible error window from running SUEWS with new settings.

 .. figure:: /images/SUEWSAdvanced_SuewsSimpleGeodata.png
    :alt:  None
    :width: 800px

-   Figure 6.
    The settings for running with geodata derived parameters (old version of GUI).

 You are now familiar with the Suews Simple plugin.
 Your next task is to